AlecRosenbaum/smart_mirror/neural_net/README.md

 The data set currently being used was recently published with a paper (linked in sources).
 It includes many characters we don't need, so in the training script it filters the data to only use [characters appectable in gmail usernames](https://support.google.com/a/answer/33386?hl=en)

-I haven't uploaded the data set, as it's pretty big and available online.
-The files used in the data set are:
+I haven't uploaded the data sets, as they're pretty big and available online.
+The datasets used are:

+### HASYv2
 * `hasy-data`: 168236 png images, each 32px x 32px
 * `hasy-data-labels.csv`: Labels for all images.

+### UJI pen characters

+* `ujipenchars2.txt`: a file of UJI pen characters stored as x/y coordinates

 I am currently still considering methods for expanding this data set and/or converting other data sets to the same format so they can be used in training.